odea-project/qAlgorithms/report/report.md

 still has to check the grouping.
 Bins always refers to a grouping of centroided MS data with the parameter mz and at least one additional dimension of separation.
-Groups are only referred to as bins if they have not yet been handed to the peak fitting algorithm, meaning there are still secondary tests requiring bin metadata.
+Groups are only referred to as bins if they have not yet been handed to the peak fitting algorithm, meaning secondary tests still require bin metadata [@gerrit: not clear what you mean with metadata].
-The act of creating one or more new bins from an existing one while discarding all points which are not present in one of the new bins is called subsetting.
+Creating one or more new bins from an existing one while discarding all points not present in one of the new bins is called subsetting.
 Only open bins can be subject to subsetting.

-The user specifies which subsetting methods should be used and, if applicable, parameters of these methods.
+The user specifies which subsetting methods should be used and, if applicable, the parameters of these methods.
 The selection must be made before compiling the program.
 The following description only concerns the grouping by mz and scan number of centroids.
 Other subsetting routines are not included in the program at the time of writing.
 It is assumed centroiding has been performed with the qCentroids algorithm [@reuschenbachDevelopmentScoringParameter2022], meaning all centroids have a specified mass error.

 Subsetting is performed iteratively over all open bins.
-Since the algorithm requires a bin to start, all centroids in the dataset are collected and merged into one bin intially.
+Since the algorithm requires a bin to start, all centroids in the dataset are collected and merged into one bin initially.

 First, open bins are subset by mz.
-Grouping in mz utilises the order spaces of neighbouring masses, which are calculated after sorting points in the bin by mz.
+Grouping in mz utilizes the order spaces of neighboring masses [@gerrit: order spaces are the differences of sorted neighboring data points, i.e., order spaces of neighboring masses is overestimated], which are calculated after sorting points in the bin by mz.
-Assuming that members of a correct bin are normally distributed in mz, a test statistic can be calculated given an alpha and the bin size.
-This statistic describes the largest difference between two order spaces that is still within bounds for points belonging to the same distribution.
-This distance decreases exponentially with group size, meaning it is much less likely for a dissimilar mass to belong into a large bin with a high density towards the edges of the probability distribution than a small bin with low coverage of the entire distribution.
+Assuming that members of an ideal bin are normally distributed in mz, a test statistic can be calculated given alpha and bin size.
+This statistic describes the largest difference between two order spaces still within bounds for points belonging to the same distribution.
+This distance decreases exponentially with group size, meaning it is much less likely for a dissimilar mass to belong to a large bin with a high density towards the edges of the probability distribution than a small bin with low coverage of the entire distribution.
-The order spaces are normaliesd to the centroid error, which serves as an estimate of the standard deviation of the assumed normal distribution This cannot be empirically determined before binning is complete.
+The order spaces are normalized to the centroid error, which estimates the standard deviation of the assumed normal distribution.
+This cannot be empirically determined before binning is complete.
 The detailed derivation of the test statistic can be found in the supporting information provided by Reuschenbach et al. (2023)[@reuschenbachQBinningDataQualityBased2023].
-This criteria is then checked for the largest order space of every bin.
+This criterion is then checked for the largest order space of every bin.
 When the critical distance is surpassed, the two resulting fragments are controlled.
 If no order space is greater than the critical distance and there are more than five points in a fragment, it is turned into a new open bin.
-The limitation of five points is imposed since no peak can be fitted to smaller ones.
+Five points are limited since no peak can be fitted to smaller ones, considering a peak model that uses four coefficients, e.g., the qPeaks model by Reuschenbach et al., 2024.
 Once no fragment can be subset further, the resulting bins are subset by scans.
 (@gerrit: This is due to our assumption; however, it is important to mention that the centroid error is also just an estimate for the standard deviation of the assumed normal distribution.)

 (@gerrit: here, it is not neighboring masses but the neighboring orders of the masses, so it is sorted.
 However, sorting is not mentioned at all.
-Moreover, this is based on the assumption, that a normally distributed variable provides a characteristic order space between first and second or last and last-1 masses.
+Moreover, this is based on the assumption that a normally distributed variable provides a characteristic order space between first and second or last and last-1 masses.
 This order space is distributed similarly to an exponential distribution with a decreasing probability for increasing distances.
-Here, we assume, that a cumulative probability of 99 % can be used to estimate a threshold for an acceptable distance.)
+Here, we assume that a cumulative probability of 99 % can be used to estimate a threshold for an acceptable distance.)

 For subsetting a bin by scans, it is sorted by scans and then subset at every position where the difference between two neighbouring points is greater than six.
-The distance results from the assumption that, if a point is at the limit of detection, it is detected with a probability of 0.5.
-If a point has not been detected for six consecutive scans, the probability that the sixth point was present, but at the limit of detection, amounts to 1.6%.
+The distance results from the assumption that if a point is at the limit of detection, it is detected with a probability of 0.5.
+If a point has not been detected for six consecutive scans, the probability that the sixth point was present but at the limit of detection amounts to 1.6%.
-Created fragments are turned into open bins, unless they would have less than five members.
-If the bin was not changed during this subsetting step, it is considered closed.
+Created fragments are turned into open bins unless they have less than five members.
+It is considered closed if the bin was not changed during this subsetting step.

 Both functions are executed alternating until no open bins exist.

 After all bins are closed, the DQS is calculated for all bin members.
-It uses the modified shilouette score [@starczewskiModificationSilhouetteIndex2016] to assess the separation of a bin from the surrounding points.
-The MID in mz is calculated per point while the MOD is searched for in all scans that are no more than six scans away from the centroid.
+It uses the modified silhouette score [@starczewskiModificationSilhouetteIndex2016] to assess the separation of a bin from the surrounding points.
+The MID in mz is calculated per point while the MOD is searched for in all scans no more than six scans away from the centroid.
 For the calculation, refer to calcDQS in the Functions region of qalgorithms_qbin.cpp.
 The DQS is scaled to the interval [0,1] to allow for weighing in later steps.
 The DQSB